TheSongOfEnderion/josee/Chapters/Chapter 5 - Recruitment.md

 Josee raised her arms forward and an instant burst of Flame emerged, burning at least twenty men.

-'_No casting?!_', Fredriech exclaimed in shock.
+'No casting?!', Fredriech exclaimed in shock.

 "ARGHh!"